Brisbane set to be named 2032 Olympics host next month | Sports-Games

 - Switzerland

-Brisbane will be offered as the 2032 Olympics host for International Olympic Committee members to confirm in Tokyo next month.
+Brisbane could be officially named host of the 2032 Olympics when the IOC meets in Tokyo next month.

-IOC president Thomas Bach said after an executive board meeting Brisbane can be awarded hosting rights at a July 21 meeting ahead of the Tokyo Olympics opening.
+IOC president Thomas Bach said after an executive board meeting Thursday that Brisbane can be awarded hosting rights at a July 21 meeting ahead of the Tokyo Olympics.

+The Australian city's victory already looked certain after it was put on the fast track in February by being named the preferred candidate without a formal opponent.

+Around 100 IOC members will meet in Tokyo two days ahead of the games' opening ceremony.

+Bach praised Australia as a sport-loving country with strong support from layers of government in the city of Brisbane, the state of Queensland and federal level.

+''All this together I think made it somehow irresistible,'' the IOC leader said.

-Brisbane is set to be the first Olympics host selected unopposed under a new system to streamline and speed up bidding campaigns.
+Brisbane is set to be the first Olympic host selected unopposed under a new system to streamline bid campaigns in order to make them less costly and decrease the risk of vote-buying.

-The Australian city was put on the fast track to victory in February when the IOC named it as the preferred candidate.
+Tokyo's campaign and 2016 host Rio de Janeiro were both tainted by corruption allegations that are part of ongoing criminal investigations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)